microsoft/wpa/.github/analyst_guide_getting_started.md

 ## Installation

 The latest stable version of **wpa** is available in Github.
-Use the following script in R to automatically download and install it in your local installation of R:
+Use the following script in R to automatically download and install it in your local device:

 ```R
 # Check if devtools is installed, if not then install it